 - 2 tsp Vanilla extract

-Cool the sponges fully on cooling racks.
-When they are cool use 3 inch round cookie cutter to cut 6 circles out of each sponge
+- Once all of the layers are cool, use 3 inch round cookie cutter to cut 6 circles out of each sponge

 - Make a vanilla buttercream by mixing together the butter, icing sugar, milk and the vanilla extract.
 If the buttercream is too stiff, you can add a little more milk